Gusii people: Migration route into Kenya

+Misri origin tradition

+Like many of Kenya's Western Bantu, the Abagusii preserve oral traditions claiming an ultimate origin in a location known as Misri, often associated with Egypt.
+Historian Gideon Were argued that the tradition was influenced by the biblical narrative, and that Misri should be located generally to the north of Mount Elgon, to dry regions such as Turkana (northern Kenya) or Karamoja (across the border in northern Uganda).
+The historian, William Ochieng, initially agreed, but later argued against a dismissal of the identification of Misri with Egypt, arguing that Egyptians ordinarily referred to themselves as Misriyim and to their country as Misri.
+This, he argued, may encode memories of much older movements from the Nile Valley region.

+Demic diffusion

+While the genetic, archeological and linguistic evidence suggests that the Abagusii largely derive from the Bantu family, the Bantu-speaking ancestors of the Abagusii interacted with diverse pre-Bantu populations in the Great Lakes region of East Africa, including speakers of Central Sudanic, East Sahelian, and Southern Cushitic languages, evidenced by loanwords in Ekegusii and related languages.

 Archaeological, anthropological, and linguistic research indicates that pre-Bantu settlers in present-day Kenya included Neolithic hunter-gatherers akin to the Ogiek and Khoisan, and agropastoralists related to Southern Cushitic and Nilotic groups.
-Their interaction with Bantu-speaking migrants contributed to the emergence and diversity of the Abagusii.
+Their interaction with Bantu-speaking migrants contributed to the emergence of the Abagusii, whose heritage and oral traditions are multifaceted and rooted in diverse ancestral backgrounds.

-Abagusii oral tradition recounts an alternative legendary migration from a location referred to as Misiri, situated north of Mt Elgon, that some identify with present-day Egypt and Sudan.
-These earlier ancestors are credited as the founders of the six principal Gusii clans: the Abagetutu, Abanyaribari, Abagirango, Abanchari, Abamachoge, and Ababasi, and closely related tribes.

 Settlement in Gusiiland

 Present-day Gusiiland, along with Kenya and East Africa at large, has been inhabited since the Neolithic period.
 As a result, its settlers have diverse origins.
 The first settlers were likely hunter/gathers similar to the Khoisan and Ogiek, which were followed by the Nyanza/Rift Cushites who replaced these hunters-gatherers, assimilating them, and settled during the Savanna Pastoral Neolithic period (c.
-3200–1300 BC).The next group of settlers were Nilotic pastoralists from present-day South Sudan that settled in the area circa 500 BC.
-The last group to settle in the area are Bantu speakers, whose migration to the area began in 1 AD.
-Several southern Nilotics and southern Cushitics were assimilated into the Abagusii, whom are likely responsible for the Gusii practice of circumcision and other practices due to cultural diffusion.
+3200–1300 BC) The next group of settlers were Nilotic pastoralists from present-day South Sudan that settled in the area circa 500 BC.
+The last group to settle in the area are Bantu speakers, whose migration to the area began in about 1 AD.
+Several southern Nilotics and southern Cushitics were assimilated into the Abagusii, who are likely responsible for the Gusii practice of circumcision and other practices due to cultural diffusion.